GregoryQuintanilla/SeniorDesign20-21/Tools/README.md

 This folder is designed for research and learning material to be placed.
-This will folder will hold links, tutorials, guides, etc. to all the technology and tools the team
+This will folder will hold links, tutorials, guides, etc. to all the technology and tools the team.
+There is bound to be overlap in information and tutorials i.e. if there is an article of video on how to hook up a NodeJS app to your firebase project, the material may be present in either or both related folders.